vishwas98/AES_RSA-Using-Arduino_Uno/README.md

+# AES_RSA-Using-Arduino_Uno
+SECURE WIRELESS COMMUNICATION IN MANETS USING HC-12

+Did comparative analysis of symmetric and asymmetric encryption algorithm namely AES and RSA

 # Sender side Analysis
 At sender side, original message that needs to be transmitted is entered on serial monitor of the sender.
 AES or RSA algorithms are used to encrypt the original message into a form, where attackers fail to distinguish the original message.
 After the encryption, encrypted message is sent to the receiver system.
 The figure 9.1 shows the sender side transmission.